SinaKhalili/wp-vagrant-mac-m1/README.md

 Username is `vagrant` and password is `vagrant` for the VM.

+# Troubleshooting

-If the provisioning script fail just `vagrant ssh` in a run the same commands line-by-line.
+If the provisioning script fails just `vagrant ssh` into the box and run the commands in `scripts/provision.sh` line-by-line.

 Vagrant is finnicky.
+But going line-by-line usually works fine.